 To manage this, local strategies must focus on targeted awareness in these hotspots and promoting safer farming habits, especially during the rainy season and at night.

-4. Conservation STRATEGIES AND COEXISTENCE
+4. Mitigating human-leopard conflicts AND maintaining balanced COEXISTENCE

 Targeted Spatial Interventions in High-Risk Hotspots